Passenger NegligenceClick For Your Free Consulation

 However, these claims are complex.
 It can be difficult to know who to sue and whether insurance covers your losses if a passenger causes your accident.
 That’s why you need a New York City personal injury lawyer on your side.

-When you hire the Law Offices of Jay S. Knispel, LLC to handle your case, you can expect us to:
+When you hire the Law Offices of Jay S. Knispel Personal Injury Lawyers to handle your case, you can expect us to:

 The sooner you seek legal advice regarding a passenger negligence claim, the better for your case.
 Call our law firm today to schedule your free consultation with one of our personal injury attorneys in New York, NY.